Jury hears opening statements at NYC trial of Trump ally

 Associated Press

+A lawyer for Tom Barrack countered that his client has a spotless record of only pursuing legitimate business and political interests.

+The exchange came during opening statements in the case against Barrack, a longtime friend of Trump and California billionaire who chaired Trump’s inaugural committee in 2017.
+Barrack has pleaded not guilty to charges accusing him of acting as an unregistered agent of a foreign government, obstruction of justice and making false statements.
-Under the direction of UAE officials, billionaire Tom Barrack — who chaired Trump’s inaugural committee 2017 — provided the officials with sensitive inside information about the Trump campaign and administration, Assistant U.S. Attorney Hiral Mehta told a jury in opening statements in federal court in Brooklyn.

-At the same time, the energy-rich U.S. ally poured millions of dollars into business ventures operated by Barrack and his co-defendants, Mehta said.
+A prosecutor told the New York City jury that under the direction of UAE leaders, Barrack provided them with sensitive inside information about the Trump campaign and administration.
+At the same time, the energy-rich U.S. ally poured millions of dollars into business ventures operated by Barrack and his co-defendants, said Assistant U.S. Attorney Hiral Mehta.

 “When Donald Trump ran for president, the defendants saw an opportunity — an opportunity to use Barrack’s unique access to gain power and money for themselves,” Mehta said.